 - ¼ teaspoon pepper

-- Thinly and evenly slice the cucumbers ⅛” thick.
-If you would like the cucumbers to maintain a more of a crunch, slice ¼” thick and place in a zip top plastic bag.
+- Thinly and evenly slice the cucumbers 1/4” thick.
+Transfer the cucumbers into a large zip top bag.

-- Thinly and evenly slice the red onion ⅛” thick.
-These you want as thin as possible.
-There is no exact measurement for the onion.
-Just use half of a medium sized or more if you prefer.
-Add onions to bag with cucumbers.
+- Thinly and evenly slice the red onion.
+You want these as thin as possible.
+Transfer the onions with the cucumbers.

-- Add remaining ingredients to the bag, squeeze out the air, zip it, squish it to get is all mixed together, and lay it flat to marinate in the fridge or at least an hour to allow the flavors to marry.
+- Add remaining ingredients into the bag, squeeze out the air, seal it, then squish it around to get it all mixed together.
+Lay it flat to marinate in the fridge for at least 30 - 60 minutes to allow the flavors to marry.
 Flip it over once or twice to make sure everything gets covered.
 You can marinate it overnight allowing you to make it ahead.
-The cucumbers will lose it’s crispness but the flavor is intense.
+Although the cucumbers will lose it’s crispness, the flavor will intensify.